mbader099/mbader099/README.md

 - 👋 Hi, I’m Muhana
-- 👨‍🎓 I;m graduating from George Mason University with a degree in Computer Science
+- 👨‍🎓 I'm graduating from George Mason University with a degree in Computer Science
 - 👀 I’m interested in Ethereum Blockchain Development
 - 🌱 I’m currently learning everything
 - 👨‍💻I’m looking to for a job in the field